 (4) Explain the economic, historic, political, and social bases for conflict and cooperation between groups

-(5) Apply concepts from the course to critically evaluate differences related to race, ethnicity, and gender.
+(5) Explain the economic, historic, political, and social marginalization of groups in civic life.

 Glossary for Terms and Concepts used in the Rubric

 The definitions that follow were developed to clarify terms and concepts used in this rubric only.